afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I finished javascript30's Day 20 to Day 21's exercises.

 **Thougts** Speach recognition with simple javascript was really good.
 I learned that javascript is a powerfull programming language

+### Day 83: Aug 23 2019

+**Today's Progress**: Today I finished javascript30's Day 22's exercise.

+**Thougts** Link highlighter was really amazing, escpecially creating span element and adding it to dom to use later